GPA & Test Requirements

-USF requires freshman applicants to submit official results of at least one college entrance exam (SAT or ACT), including essay.
+USF requires freshman applicants to submit official results of at least one college entrance exam (SAT or ACT).
 SAT Subject Tests are not considered for admission or placement.
 USF's code for SAT is 5828 and for ACT is 0761.

 In Fall 2015, SAT and ACT scores for admitted freshman were:

 SAT(2-part): 1150 - 1300

 For students applying for the Spring 2017 or later: